ENG2326 – Fiction and Film

 Schedule, syllabus and examination date

 Although literature and film are different forms of media, operating in dissimilar ways and producing various kinds of artistic effects, they are both narrative forms of communication.
-Both kinds of texts can be explored as not only reflecting but also producing the cultures from which they come.
+Both kinds of texts can be explored as not only reflecting but also producing the cultures of which they form integral parts.

 After completing this course, you: